Carbonique/ansible-docker-skeleton/README.md

 1. Clone this repository or install using Ansible galaxy
-2. Create a new role using this role as skeleton: `ansible-galaxy init --role-skeleton=ansible-docker-skeleton NEW_ROLE` (both parameters relative to current directory)
+2. Create a new role using this role as skeleton: `ansible-galaxy init --role-skeleton=ansible-docker-skeleton NEW_ROLE` (both parameters relative to current directory) alternatively you could use the `initRole.sh` script with the NEW_ROLE name as parameter: `initRole.sh NEW_ROLE`.
+The NEW_ROLE will be created in the parent directory of the `ansible-docker-skeleton` role

 # How to setup